Task Force Evolves into Permanent

 • Call 911 from a campus phone

 connect you with surrounding

 • If you are off campus, call 911

-SMU urges anyone who has been sexually assaulted to obtain medical care and alert police as soon as it is safe to do so . . .
+SMU urges anyone who has experienced sexual misconduct to obtain medical care and alert police as soon as it is safe to do so . . .

-Campus officials, police and counselors can help, including with pursuing criminal and SMU disciplinary options . . .
+Campus officials, police and counselors can help, including with pursuing criminal and internal grievance options . . .

 Students who seek medical assistance for themselves or another due to intoxication of alcohol and/or drugs . . .

 Trying to quit?
 You're not alone.
 If you’re ready to take back your life, SMU programs offer free and confidential help. . .